Featured Post

 9th grade School Photos

-One of the things I try to do every year is get a 9th grade "school photo" of Rugrat.
+One of the things I try to do every year is get a "school photo" of Rugrat.
 It may seem a little less fancy or something, but I really like just being able to use a franchised portrait studio.
 What's more, I can usually buy a Groupon for their studio and know exactly what I'm getting and how much it cost.
 Nothing unexpected hitting the budget means a lot less stress.

 It also means that we're using some place that is familiar.
 And I've honestly not had a bad experience with them yet.
 Once, the photos weren't exactly stellar but I still didn't have an issue with them.
 I'm usually happy with them all.